 Saving energy is one of the easiest ways for you to cut business costs.
 Even making small changes to the way that your business uses energy can mean big savings.
-To understand how much energy your business is using and where the biggest energy cost savings could be made, you should take regular meter readings - see how to monitor your energy use.
+To understand how much energy your business is using and where the biggest energy cost savings could be made, you should take regular meter readings.

 To help you start saving money in your business, here are our top tips for no-cost and low-cost energy efficiency measures which are easy to carry out.

 1. Involve your staff

 The most effective energy saving programmes involve everybody within a business.
 Savings of five to ten per cent are common - often through employees suggesting and implementing the measures detailed below - find Carbon Trust advice on creating an energy awareness campaign.

 2. Control your heating

 Try to reduce heating temperatures in the winter by one degree, as this can cut your heating bill by up to eight per cent.
 Conversely, in summer, increase the set point for your air conditioning.
 Ensure that thermostats are accurate by positioning them away from draughts and direct sunlight - find out more about heating, ventilation and air conditioning technology.

 3. Avoid wasting heat